Normalize the promised result

-Cape Coral drainage education
+Cape Coral drainage estimate

 Local reference points

-These public references help separate private yard drainage questions from stormwater, right-of-way, utility-marking, and seasonal rainfall context.
+These industry and public references help organize visible property conditions and separate private yard drainage questions from stormwater, right-of-way, utility-marking, and seasonal rainfall context.

 Questions